Merzasphor/MWSE/docs/source/types/tes3cell.md

 ### `name`

 The name and id of the cell.
-See also displayName and editorName.
+See also `displayName` and `editorName`.

 **Returns**: